ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 ## **Climate refugia prioritization with prioritizr SyncroSim**

-This tutorial provides an overview of working with **prioritizr** in SyncroSim Studio to create a simplified version of a climate-refugia prioritization approach.
+This tutorial provides an overview of working with **prioritizr** in SyncroSim Studio to create a simplified version of a climate-refugia prioritization approach that explores the effects of different criteria and feature weighing schemes on the results.
 It covers the following steps:

 1. <a href="#step-1">Creating a prioritizr SyncroSim library</a>
 2. <a href="#step-2">Visualizing and comparing results across scenarios</a>